Anatomy of a Truly Rock Solid Loft Bed

 look great!

 • How long is their warranty?
-We offer a two year warranty on all of our loft bed products.
+We offer a four year warranty on all of our loft bed products.

 If you answered negatively to any of the above, well, we'll let you be the judge!